Luciano-Lima/The_Weather-Forecast_App/README.md

 - **Detailed Forecast**: View detailed weather information, including temperature, wind speed, humidity, and weather description.
 - **Daily Grouping**: Forecasts are grouped by day, making it easy to see weather trends.
 - **Interactive UI**: The app uses JavaScript to enhance user interactions and dynamically update the interface.
-- **Responsive Design**: The app is designed to be responsive and user-friendly on both desktop and mobile devices(at the moment is not responsive but will be improved as currently only works on desktop version)
+- **Responsive Design**: The app is designed to be responsive and user-friendly on both desktop and mobile devices

 ## Technologies Used